PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/SharePoint content types in Powershell - known errors.md

 When you are trying to delete some of the fields and you receive an error
 **Exception calling "ExecuteQuery" with "0" argument(s): "The primary lookup field cannot be deleted.
-There are dependent lookups created on this primary lookup field that should be deleted first."** it suggests that you are trying to delete the source of the lookup column.
+There are dependent lookups created on this primary lookup field that should be deleted first."**

+It suggests that you are trying to delete the source of the lookup column.
 Delete the lookup first and then try to remove the column again.

 <br/><br/>